ghostop14/sparrow-wifi/README.md

 **for Ubuntu 20+ AND Kali 2020.3 or later**: sudo apt-get install python3-pip gpsd gpsd-clients python3-tk python3-setuptools python3-pyqt5.qtchart
 sudo pip3 install QScintilla gps3 dronekit manuf python-dateutil numpy matplotlib

+**NOTE** If on Kali you get any mavlink errors, and you're not using drones, you can use dronekit out.

 ```

 Some folks have been running sparrow with a python virtualenv, if you'd like to run it in an isolated python environment, the following sequence should get you up and running: